 "It is important to zoom into the intent of the patient for wanting to improve themselves.
-Mostly, they have thought it over carefully, are in good health and have good self-esteem, and they understand the risks of the procedure they’re considering.
+Mostly, they have thought it over carefully, are in good health and have good self-esteem, and understand the risks of the procedure they’re considering.
 Patients seek cosmetic procedures for a multitude of personal reasons that are beyond vanity," says Dr Puah.

 The doctor who performs the body sculpting procedure plays a critical role in achieving satisfactory results for the patient, according to Dr Puah.
-To do so, he or she needs to have a 3D artistic understanding of the anatomical and surgical adipose layers, and a practical application of scientific knowledge with artistry and precision.
-It’s a skill that is attained only with vast amounts of surgical experience.
+To do so, he or she needs to have a 3D artistic understanding of the anatomical and surgical adipose layers and a practical application of scientific knowledge with artistry and precision.
+It’s a skill attained only with vast amounts of surgical experience.
 Often, botched liposuction results are due to under-correction and over-correction.

 Secondary liposuction may improve under-correction to achieve a more proportionate appearance.
-On the other hand, over-correction results in excess fat being removed – more than the desired contour line – causing noticeable indentations and skin irregularities such as depressions, bumps, dents and asymmetries.
+On the other hand, over-correction results in excess fat being removed – more than the desired contour line – causing noticeable indentations and skin irregularities such as depressions, bumps, dents, and asymmetries.

-According to Dr Puah, patients who have been through such experiences frequently complain of a lack of medical follow-up, miscommunication, improper preparation and incomplete procedure counselling.
-Despite these real and unfortunate experiences, he says there was an alarming rise in botched procedures in 2019, before travel restrictions put a hold on medical tourism.
+According to Dr Puah, patients who have been through such experiences frequently complain of a lack of medical follow-up, miscommunication, improper preparation, and incomplete procedure counselling.
+Despite these real and unfortunate experiences, he says there was an alarming rise in botched procedures in 2019 before travel restrictions put a hold on medical tourism.

 Don’t opt for a procedure just because it’s cheap or the cheapest option.
-Dr Puah says the aim is to get the most appropriate procedure done to best suit your needs without incurring unnecessary risks to your health and wellbeing.
+Dr Puah says the aim is to get the most appropriate procedure done to best suit your needs without incurring unnecessary risks to your health and well-being.

 If you’re unhappy with the results of your liposuction procedure, it may be possible to undergo revision surgery.
-This is sometimes known as liposuction correction, it’s a further surgery carried out with the intention of addressing the issues.
+This is sometimes known as liposuction correction; it’s a further surgery carried out with the intention of addressing the issues.

-For uneven lipo, fat injections or grafting can fill out the uneven fat below the skin, and excess tissue can be taken from elsewhere on the body and transferred to the dimpled area to fill, patch and smooth out the dents.
+For uneven lipo, fat injections or grafting can fill out the uneven fat below the skin, and excess tissue can be taken from elsewhere on the body and transferred to the dimpled area to fill, patch, and smooth out the dents.

 Liposuction is a delicate procedure, says Dr Puah.
 When done right, it can significantly improve the confidence and outlook of the patients.
-When it goes wrong, it can result in a body shape that looks worse than it was in the beginning.
+When it goes wrong, it can result in a body shape that looks worse than in the beginning.
 "One of the main reasons a person opts for liposuction is to correct disproportionate body fat distribution and to improve their body confidence.
 Therefore, the psychological effects of a procedure gone wrong can be devastating.
-These include anxiety and low self-esteem and body confidence, among others that I’ve seen in patients who have sought correction surgeries with me."
+These include anxiety, low self-esteem and body confidence, among others that I’ve seen in patients who have sought correction surgeries with me."